j-vinnal/hotel-management/README.md

 - **`public/`**: Contains static assets such as images and icons.

+## Design and Styling

+- **Bootstrap**: The application uses Bootstrap for styling and responsive design.
+This ensures a consistent and modern look across different devices and screen sizes.

+- **Design Inspiration**:
+  - The homepage design is inspired by [cityboxhotels.com](https://www.cityboxhotels.com).
+  - The admin and user management CRUD functionality design follows a traditional ASP.NET MVC view design.

 ## Important Note

 While in-memory databases can be useful for certain backend operations, it is generally not recommended to use them for frontend applications.
 In-memory databases do not persist data across sessions, which can lead to data loss when the application is closed or refreshed.